seamusdemora/PiFormulae/GitForRPi.md

 > * you have a github account - in this example: `https://github.com/seamusdemora`.
 > * you have installed the `git` package on your Raspberry Pi
+> * you now have a file: `~/.gitconfig`; you should review it; run this command (optional):
+>
+>   ```bash
+>   $ git config --global init.defaultBranch main
+>   ```
+>
 > * you have your files (code, instructions, documentation, etc) stored on your *local* host under a single directory - in this example `~/PiPyMailer`.
 This is called your *repository*, or **repo**.
 > * you have a working familiarity with the (extensive) system manuals provided with `git`; `man git` will list the various *man pages* supporting `git`.
 > * you wish to maintain a copy of your local repo on a *remote* server; i.e. you are familiar with [the pros and cons of services](https://duckduckgo.com/?t=ffnt&q=advantages+of+github&ia=web) provided by GitHub and similar providers.

+If these initial conditions differ from your situation, you [should read this](https://www.sitereq.com/post/3-ways-to-create-git-local-and-remote-repositories) and use the *workflow* that fits your situation.

 Before we begin, know that the [*semantics*](https://en.wikipedia.org/wiki/Semantics) of `git` and GitHub can be confusing.
 You should be prepared to spend time to master the vocabulary; frustration and failure are the alternatives.
+I've found this [*Atlassian Bitbucket* tutorial on `git`](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud) a useful resource.

 ### II.
 Authenticate your RPi host